hashinami46/sakamichi-app-ts-cli/README.md

 </div>

 ## 🚀 Description
-Typescript based cli tools to download Sakamichi Series App assets such as audio, video, and text.
+Typescript based cli tools to download Sakamichi Series App assets such as photo, video, audio, and text.
 Each assets need different requirements.
 You will facing error if you haven't install or provide the requirements needed.

 ## ⚠️ Warning!